mfornace/nupack-docs-dev/sources/design.md

 ### Match

-Match constraints are used to constrain equal-length concatenations of one or more domains to be identical as follows:
+A [match constraint](definitions.md#hard-constraints) forces equal-length concatenations of one or more domains to be identical as follows:

 ```python
 a = Domain('N10', name='a')